amitmerchant1990/reverie/reviewers.md

 So, action editors will want to be especially available from the 10th to the 20th of each month.

 ## What is the time commitment for action editors?
 An initial term of one year, renewable.
+We hope to keep the total load in terms of papers per year at less than 30.
 If an action editor will be unavailable in any given month, they should notify the editors in chief.

 # Meta Review Form